The Best Defensive Riding Strategies for Motorcyclists

 - Follow the rules of the road.
 It can be tempting for a motorcycle rider to ignore certain rules of the road in the interest of having fun.
 But conditions can change and become dangerous in a split second.
 By following traffic rules, riders stay safer.

 - Exercise crash avoidance.
-No matter how defensively one rides, a motorcycle rider will likely eventually be placed in a dangerous situation that requires crash avoidance skills.
+No matter how much effort one puts into defensive riding, a motorcycle rider will likely eventually be placed in a dangerous situation that requires crash avoidance skills.
 This could require stopping suddenly, swerving, or both.
 The Oregon Motorcycle and Moped Manual describes in detail how to handle your motorcycle under such circumstances.
 It also discusses how to control your motorcycle, strategies for riding safely on the street, and other helpful information.

 Call with Questions

 If you ride a motorcycle, you understand that it comes with certain risks.
-Unfortunately, no matter how carefully one rides, there are times that another person’s negligence causes a crash.
+Unfortunately, even when defensive riding strategies are used, there are times that another person’s negligence causes a crash.
 If you have been injured in a motorcycle crash, the experienced motorcycle accident lawyers at Nelson MacNeil Rayfield are here to help.
 We know you will have questions about your rights, and we’d be happy to answer them if you give us a call.
 We believe it’s important to hold wrongdoers accountable for their actions so that all of society will be safer.